-4.3 EU-HYBNET NETWORK ENGAGMENT AND SUSTAINABILITY PLAN
+4.3 EU-HYBNET NETWORK ENGAGEMENT AND SUSTAINABILITY PLAN

 The plan below details key activities that engage and maintain the network during the project's duration.
 A key feature of the sustainability plan is a joint responsibility of the EU-HYBNET project partners in disseminating, attracting and maintaining interactions with the network members via EU-HYBNET tasks and events described above in this Chapter.
-The overall responsibility for maintaining the network and thus ensuring its sustainability during the project duration belongs to Laurea as EU-HYBNET coordinator organization.
+The overall responsibility for maintaining and sustaining the network during the project duration belongs to Laurea as EU-HYBNET coordinator organization.